jturn08/smarthome/media-server/linux-remote-access.md

 # Configuring remote acess to a linux PC
 This guide illustrates how to remotely access a Linux PC's terminal shell using SSH and graphical desktop using VNC server software.

+**Note:** The following instructions were tested with Xubuntu 21.10, but should also work with most Ubuntu and Debian based Linux distros.

 ## Overview
 Windows 10 Pro and Windows 11 Pro includes Remote Desktop Services (RDP) that enables another computer to remotely view desktop environment.
 The same functionality is available in Linux using SSH and VNC server.
 - SSH stands for "Secure Shell".
 It provides a secure terminal (i.e. command prompt) for running commands on a remote computer.